There is one particular state of consciousness that can change your life forever.

 Most of your ecstatic feelings stem from an immense sense of gratitude.
 This gratitude is an overwhelming sense of awe at “your” (now non-existent) insignificance in comparison to the vastness of existence.

-Our sense of self or identity creates duality in our perception of reality (“I” am separate from “That”).
-However, the moment this separation disappears, you’re left with a non-dual reality in which your intellect finds paradox after paradox (e.g., something is both light/dark, here/absent, human/divine, limited/eternal).
-In truly understanding paradox, you experience mind-blowing and expansive realizations.
+Normally, our sense of egoic self creates a duality in our perception of reality (i.e., “I” am separate from “That”).
+However, the moment this separation disappears, you’re left with a non-dual reality in which your intellect finds paradox after paradox (e.g., something is both light/dark, here/absent, human/divine, limited/eternal, beautiful/ugly, etc.).
+In truly understanding the nature of paradox and how it permeates all of reality, you experience mind-blowing realizations and expansive breakthroughs.

 The overwhelming magnitude of emotions and intuitive understanding that you embody makes the attempt to even describe the mystical experience feel limited by language.
-To try and put words to it feels insulting to the depth of the experience.
+To try and put words to such a reality feels insulting to the depth of the experience.

-The very nature of a mystical experience is its transience.
-Eventually, you end up returning back to your habitual way of life, but the experience changes something deep inside.
+The very nature of the mystical experience (experience being the keyword here), is its transience.
+Eventually, you end up returning back to your habitual way of life, but the experience changes something deep inside of you.

-After experiencing such a state, suddenly death isn’t as scary as it used to be, and the beliefs or ambitions that you once held to be so important immediately lose their meaning.
-In fact, the mystical experience often awakens a thirst to try to bring as much of that experience back into our regular day-to-day lives as possible.
+After experiencing such a state of ineffable Divine Truth, suddenly death isn’t as scary as it used to be, and the beliefs or ambitions that you once held to be so important often tend to lose their meaning.
+In fact, the mystical experience often awakens a deep thirst to try to integrate as much of that experience back into one’s regular day-to-day life as possible.
 And so begins (or deepens) the spiritual awakening process.

 There’s a useful term in the Christian doctrine known as “Grace.”
 This word basically means that we receive mercy and love from the Divine because it wants us to have it, not because we have done anything to deserve it.

-For the child, it will be a great experience that will eventually fade and become a distant memory.
-But for the man or woman who has dedicated his/her life to cultivating soulful maturity, to tilling the soil of the soul, this experience becomes the seed that is prepared to blossom.
-This might be the very tipping point that leads to the ultimate spiritual awakening – also known as Enlightenment or Illumination, or the permanent shift in consciousness from the individual ego to the infinite Self.
+For the child, the mystical experience will be a great experience that will eventually fade and become a distant memory.
+But for an adult who has dedicated their life to cultivating spiritual maturity, to “tilling the soil of the Soul,” this experience becomes the seed that is prepared to blossom.

-Experiencing spiritual liberation as the goal of the spiritual path is precisely why practicing inner work and committing to the journey of soulful maturity are so crucial.
+Experiencing spiritual liberation as the goal of the spiritual path is precisely why practicing inner work (i.e., self-love, inner child, and shadow work) and soul work (i.e., surrender, disidentification with the ego, stillness) are so essential to committing to the journey of spiritual awakening.